 Gibraltar – Defensive

-He is the heavy duty soldier type, with his specialisms being tailored to being defensive in his approach while still being able to unleash maximum damage when his Ultimate ability is ready to use.
+He is the heavy-duty soldier type, with his specialisms being tailored to being defensive in his approach while still being able to unleash maximum damage when his Ultimate ability is ready to use.

 Caustic – Defensive

 The second of the two characters that you will need to unlock when you start the game.
-Caustic is the specialist in chemical warfare.
+Caustic is a specialist in chemical warfare.
 He can unleash a bevvy of toxic gasses depending on what ability is being used.